> > >

 The dissolution of a marriage does not erase the debts you and your former spouse took on as a couple.
 Even if your former spouse is ordered by the court to pay debts from the marriage, you can become liable if the payments are not made.
 Here are a few suggestions to protect your financial standing:

 If you are applying for a loan and you think you may want to pay it off before it has run its full term, you should be aware that lenders have several methods of calculating interest.
-The method they use affects the amount you will owe if you decide to pay it off early, and since lenders are not required to disclose which method they use, you may have to ask.
+The method they use affects the amount you may owe if you decide to pay it off early, and since lenders are not required to disclose which method they use, you may have to ask.
 Here is a brief description of the most common interest-calculation methods.

 Federal Trade Commission Consumer Response Center